top of page

 Valet to Three Presidents

-Born to Serve is a book Al Desetta ghostwrote for a former Presidential Valet.
+Born to Serve is a memoir written by Al Desetta, memoir ghostwriter, for a former Presidential Valet.

-They Call Me "Doctor Death" is a book Al Desetta ghostwrote for a hospice physician.
+They Call Me "Doctor Death" is a memoir written by Al Desetta, memoir ghostwriter.

 I also recently worked with Dr. Ken Pettit, who watched both his father and best friend die painful deaths because they were treated too aggressively in their final days.
 He wanted to promote the message that our medical system’s fear of mortality and blind faith in technology rob the terminally ill of the dignity of a “good death.”